nicoladainese96/SC2-RL/README.md

 - `--batch_size` (keep it 2 times num_actors to be safe)
 - `--total_steps` (I will publish the minimum number of steps to train on each minigame together with the values of the parameters that I changed as soon as I run the experiments)

+## Running experiments on a cluster with SLURM

+To run experiments on a cluster to make multiple runs I used a batch job script for SLURM.

+This is pretty straightforward, except for the fact that in the cluster that I was using there was a glibc version not compatible with the StarCraft environment, so I needed to use a singularity with pytorch inside which was able to reconfigure the environment and access the tarCraft engine.
+Luckily the cluster that I used already had a singularity loadable, but you can make your own based on NVIDIA's docker images like pytorch/20.10-py3 available for free at https://ngc.nvidia.com/catalog/containers/nvidia:pytorch (I was using the 20.03 apparently).

+Once fixed that, a typical command for one of my runs would be

+> sbatch -c 20 --time 0-3 batch_job.sh --map_name MoveToBeacon --num_actors 20 --batch_size 20 --num_learner_threads 2 --num_buffers 40 --total_steps 600000 --savedir /scratch/$myproj/dainesn1/logs/torchbeast/ --learning_rate 0.0003 --optim RMSprop --xpid MoveToBeacon1

+where batch_job.sh can be found in this repository.

 ## Requirements
 Main requirements:
 - pysc2 (pip install pysc2 or see https://github.com/deepmind/pysc2)